All markets are cyclical. As an investor, you need to understand the real estate cycle — or become a victim of the next real estate crash.

 Speaking of lease agreements, you can use your lease to minimize the risk of damage and repairs.
 For examples, see these protective lease clauses.

-We teach an entire course on how to maximize returns by automating, delegating, and eliminating expenses and labor as a landlord.
-But if you do nothing else, focus on only leasing to high-ROI tenants, on pruning your higher-risk and higher-headache tenants, and retaining your good tenants for as long as possible.
+If you do nothing else, focus on only leasing to high-ROI tenants, on pruning your higher-risk and higher-headache tenants, and retaining your good tenants for as long as possible.

 Far too many real estate investors lose sleep during housing downturns.
 They see their equity dropping, and their net worth along with it.